-In vitro fertilization (IVF) generally involves 3 steps:
+In most cases, IVF involves 3 steps:

-- Human menopausal gonadotropins (hMG)
+- Human menopausal gonadotropin (hMG)

 - Follicle stimulating hormone (FSH)